cabbruzzese/hrpg/README.md

 Soul Essences give temporary invisibility.

+When the heretic attacks an unsuspecting foe, or one engaged in another fight, he deals a big surprise attack bonus.
+Be quick to catch the monsters off guard.

 ### Heathen
 A brute who likes to get up close and personal.
 Starts with a warhammer and the most health.